Why customer loyalty is different than customer satisfaction

 Customer Loyalty = Satisfaction + Experience (+ well designed incentive programs)

-When you think about retaining customers (especially as a marketer), there are a lot of phrases that come to mind: satisfaction, loyalty, experience, retention, journey and others.
-So where do you focus?
+Where do you focus?
 How do these concepts work together?
 Why are they important?
 These are all questions we’re going to tackle below.

-Customer satisfaction is the measure of how happy a customer is with a product, service or experience.
-Traditionally this means a B2C relationship, but around here ‘customer’ can be a loose term meaning anyone you’re interacting with, like: partners, distributors, reps, employees, customers—anyone you’re reliant upon to either drive your business forward or bring in revenue.
+'Customer’ can also be a loose term meaning anyone you’re interacting with.
+For example: partners, distributors, representatives, employees, customers—anyone you’re reliant upon to either drive your business forward or bring in revenue.

 It helps you control your brand image

 Measuring and tracking customer satisfaction will help you identify both happy and unhappy customers.
-This is GREAT news for you!

 Finding happy customers allows you to try and turn them into an advocate for your brand.
-Perhaps they could leave you a positive review, refer a friend, or share their experience with your brand later on.
+Perhaps they could leave you a positive review, refer a friend or share their experience with your brand later on.

 Finding unhappy customers is also good for business.
 You can reach out and make it right.
 Oftentimes these customers can turn into your biggest advocates.
-Everyone loves a good turnaround story.
-I’ll regale you with an example:

 A friend of mine a few years ago decided to purchase a new face wash.
 She started using it and was just having terrible issues with her eyes!
 They were scratchy and always felt like there was something in them.
 Turns out her new face wash was getting those little scrubby pearls into the eye area and causing irritation.
 So she writes a review in a tizzy that she was having this problem with their face wash and it was causing her serious discomfort—she told them she was NOT happy with their product.
-You know what the company did?
-They wrote her a letter!
-Enclosed was a sincere note from their product manager and the money she spent to purchase her face wash and a p.s. encouraging her to find something that worked better for her.

 It helps you identify areas of improvement